rfshelley/Documentation/device-type-developers-guide/overview.rst

 The :ref:`capabilities_taxonomy` outlines all the supported capabilities.

 Device Handlers typically support more than one capability.
-A device handler for a Hue bulb would support the "Switch" capability as well as the "Color Control" capability.
+A Device Handler for a Hue bulb would support the "Switch" capability as well as the "Color Control" capability.
 This allows SmartApps to be written in a very flexible manner.

 Commands and attributes deserve their own discussion - let's dive in.